pabloturati/CS344-Assignment2/README.md

 `$ chmod +x compileApp.sh`

-Once it is ready, you may execute the compile instructions by running from the project root:
+You may execute the compile instructions by running from the project root:

 `$ ./compileApp.sh`

-This will generate a `movies` exectable file as output.
+This will generate a `movies_by_year` exectable file as output.
 Refer to the next section on how to run the application and pass parameters.

 ### Option 2.
 Individual commands

 Refer to the contents of `compileApp.sh` for a detailed command list on how to manually compile using command line.
 Notice that this project was designed to be compiled with GNU99 standards.
-Please refer to `compuleApp.sh` for details.

 ## Run procedure

-Once the application executable has been created `movies`.
+Once the application executable has been created `movies_by_year`.
 It can be run as follows:

-`$ ./movies <filename.csv>`

-An example where the file name is: `movies_sample_1.csv` would be:

-`$ ./movies movies_sample_1.csv`
+`$ ./movies_by_year`

 Where movies_sample_file must be a comma-separated file (.csv) with the following structure and application data type interpretation: